simbahebinbo/SealEVM/README.md

 ##

->#### External storage interface
-SealEVM will interact with external storage through this interface to implement necessary functions such as state reading, address creation, new contract storage, etc.
+>#### External storage interface sealevm will interact with external storage through this interface to implement necessary functions such as state reading, address creation, new contract storage, etc.
 ```go
 type IExternalStorage interface {
     //Get the account balance of the specified address from external storage